 What Does it Mean to Overclock?

-Overclocking refers to increasing the speed (clock rate) of your processor or GPU past the speed it is certified to go by the manufacturer.
+Overclocking refers to increasing your processor’s speed (clock rate) or GPU past the speed.
+It is certified to go by the manufacturer.
 This can be done with specific processors and GPUs to great success and with little downside.

 Will Overclocking Affect Your Hardware?